-PointF the touched PDF coordinates, in the page coordinate space.
-For an explanation of coordinates see the Coordinate space conversion guide.
+PointF is the touched PDF coordinates in the page coordinate space.
+For an explanation of coordinates, see the Coordinate Space Conversions guide.

 null if no annotation was touched by the user.
 You can use this to add custom annotation handling logic to your app.

-Note: All page numbers in PSPDFKit have a 0-based index, meaning
+ℹ️ Note: All page numbers in PSPDFKit have a zero-based index, meaning

 0 denotes the first page of a document and

 pageCount - 1 denotes the last document page.